 Once a conflict has been identified it must be brought to the attention of the Head of Risk and Compliance and the Chief Executive Officer.
-On some occasions Amati may have to decline to act because of a conflict; on others a combination of appropriate disclosure and allocation of staff may allow the assignments to proceed.
-Where Amati Global Investors relies on disclosure it is important that the disclosures are documented (initial disclosure may be oral but should be followed up in writing).
+On some occasions Amati may have to decline to act because of a conflict; on others a combination of appropriate disclosure and re-allocation of staff or individual responsibilities may allow the transaction or project to proceed.
+Where Amati relies on disclosure it is important that the disclosures are documented (initial disclosure may be verbal but should be followed up in writing).

-Where a conflict is difficult to resolve it is important to involve other directors.
+Where a conflict is difficult to resolve it is important to involve other senior managers and directors.
 In extreme cases, if a member of staff has disclosed concerns but is not satisfied with the way in which they are being acted upon, he or she has the right to "blow the whistle".
 See our Whistleblowing Policy for further details.

-What is the purpose of the policy?
+Purpose of the policy

-This policy addresses FCA requirements as per SYSC10 and sets out the guidelines for employees who find themselves in situations where the company (or the employee asked to advise or deal for the customer) has a material interest or a conflict of interest.
+This policy addresses FCA requirements as per SYSC10 of the FCA Handbook and sets out the guidelines for employees who find themselves in situations where the company (or the employee asked to advise or deal for the customer) has a material interest or a conflict of interest.

-The general policy of Amati is that in such situations no employee must knowingly advise or deal in relation to the relevant transaction unless he/she takes "appropriate steps" to ensure fair treatment for a customer.
+The general policy of the Amati is that in such situations no employee must knowingly advise or deal in relation to a relevant transaction unless he/she takes "appropriate steps" to ensure fair treatment for a customer.